Jump to Navigation

 Chapter 13 Bankruptcy

 Like other forms of debt, back taxes can create a significant financial burden.
 Filing bankruptcy can be an effective way of reducing or eliminating that burden.
-In general, filing Chapter 13 bankruptcy will allow you to discharge more tax debts than a Chapter 7 bankruptcy.
-We will help you understand how bankruptcy and debt relief will affect your federal tax liability.
+In general, filing for Chapter 13 bankruptcy will allow you to discharge more tax debts than a Chapter 7 bankruptcy.
+I will help you understand how bankruptcy and debt relief will affect your federal tax liability.

 Home Liens